edgracilla/wallter/README.md

 ```

 ### Printing param values
 In `addRule()` the 3rd array param `options` handles all values that you want to attach to your error message, but there is a numbering scheme.
-By default, I attached the `path` as the first item of the `options` array, the 2nd and succeeding will be the options to pass to validator options if needed.  *Check [sprintf.js](https://github.com/alexei/sprintf.js#usage) or these [tests](https://github.com/edgracilla/wallter/tree/master/test) for an in depth usage*.
+By default, I attached the `path` as the first item of the `options` array, the 2nd and succeeding will be the options to be passed to validator options if needed.  *Check [sprintf.js](https://github.com/alexei/sprintf.js#usage) or these [tests](https://github.com/edgracilla/wallter/tree/master/test) for an in depth usage*.